-21. BASIC AND DILUTED EARNINGS PER SHARE ("EPS")
+20. BASIC AND DILUTED EARNINGS PER SHARE ("EPS")

 Basic EPS is calculated by dividing income or loss attributable to shareholders of the Company by the weighted average number of common shares outstanding during the year.
 Diluted EPS is calculated by dividing income or loss attributable to shareholders of the Company by the weighted average number of common shares outstanding, adjusted for the effects of all dilutive potential common shares.
+The weighted average number of shares outstanding on a diluted basis takes into account the additional shares for the assumed exercise of RSUs and warrants, if dilutive.
+The number of additional shares is calculated by assuming that outstanding warrants were exercised and that the proceeds from such exercises were used to acquire common stock at the average market price during the reporting period.
+When the effects of a potential issuance of shares under warrants and RSUs would be anti-dilutive, basic and diluted loss per share are the same.
 Basic and dilutive earnings per share are as follows:

-Dec ember 31, 2020 D ecember 31, 2019 Basic earnings per share Net income attributable to shareholders \$ 2,949 \$ 2,944 Weighted average number of shares 9,076,188 9,061,210 Basic earnings per share \$ 0.32 \$ 0.32 Dec ember 31, 2020 D ecember 31, 2019 Diluted earnings per share Net income attributable to shareholders \$ 2,949 \$ 2,944 Interest on convertible debenture 1,145 - Gain on fair value adjustment of embedded option (1,328) Net income after effect of diluted securities \$ 2,766 \$ 2,944 Weighted average number of shares - basic 9,076,188 9,061,210 Effect of diluted securities: convertible debenture 1,818,182 Weighted average number of shares - diluted 10,894,370 9,061,210 Diluted earnings per share \$ 0.25 \$ 0.32
+Dece mber 31, 2021 Dece ember 31, 2020 Basic earnings per share Net income attributable to shareholders \$ 496 \$ 2,949 Weighted average number of shares 9,122,283 9,076,188 Basic earnings per share \$ 0.05 \$ 0.32 Diluted earnings per share Net income attributable to shareholders \$ 496 \$ 2,949 Interest on convertible debenture - 1,145 Gain on fair value adjustment of embedded option - (1,328) Net income after effect of diluted securities \$ 496 \$ 2,766 Weighted average number of shares - basic 9,122,283 9,076,188 Effect of diluted securities: convertible debenture - 1,818,182 Weighted average number of shares - diluted • 9,122,283 • 10,894,370 Diluted earnings per share \$ 0.05 \$ 0.25